 Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of Teton County Weed and Pest Control District (a discretely presented component unit), which represent 13 percent, 12 percent, and 19 percent, respectively of the assets, net position, and revenues of the aggregate discretely presented component units of the County.
-We also did not audit the financial statements of Teton County Building Corporation (a blended component unit), which represent 0 percent, 0 percent, and 0 percent, respectively, of the assets, net position, and revenues of the primary government.
-Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for Teton County Weed and Pest Control District and Teton County Building Corporation, is based solely on the reports of the other auditors.
+We did not audit the financial statements of Teton County Weed and Pest Control District (a discretely presented component unit), which represent 13 percent, 12 percent, and 16 percent, respectively of the assets, net position, and revenues of the aggregate discretely presented component units of the County.
+Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for Teton County Weed and Pest Control District, is based solely on the reports of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.